Alex7833/Mail_Sender/README.md

-# Mail Send in python3
+# Mail Sender in python3

 ## Installation